Manchester Metrolink

-The network consists of eight lines which radiate from Manchester city centre to termini at Altrincham, Ashton-under-Lyne, Bury, East Didsbury, Eccles, Manchester Airport, Rochdale and Trafford Centre.
+The network consists of eight lines which radiate from Manchester city centre to termini at Altrincham, Ashton-under-Lyne, Bury, East Didsbury, Eccles, Manchester Airport, Rochdale and the Trafford Centre.
 It runs on a mixture of on-street track shared with other traffic; reserved track sections segregated from other traffic, and converted former railway lines.

 Metrolink is operated by a fleet of 147 high-floor Bombardier M5000 light rail vehicles.
-Each service runs to a 12-minute headway; stops with more than one service experience combined headways of 6 minutes or less.
-At the busiest times some services operate as 'doubles', with two vehicles coupled together.
+Each of the nine Metrolink routes runs five trams per hour in each direction; stops with more than one route running through it will have trams arriving more frequently.
+Services on busier lines operate as "doubles": two tram vehicles coupled together.